-Running shirts - indispensable for jogging and trail running
+Running shirts - a must-have for jogging and trail running

-Functional shirts - the right choice for every runner
+Functional shirts - an essential for every runner

 Most running shirts are made of synthetic fibres.
 These fibres are lightweight, quick-drying, and great for running since they won’t stick to your skin.
 In addition, many models from Salomon and Dynafit have ventilation inserts, allowing the fresh air to circulate.
 Plus, most modern fabrics have UV protection, which is especially important whilst running in the mountains and in summer.